exratione/thywill/README.md

 A Thywill application implements the necessary server and client interfaces to:

   * Send and receive messages through Thywill
-  * Add Javascript, CSS, and other resources to be loaded by a client
+  * Add Javascript, CSS, and other resources initially loaded by a client

 The example applications found under /applications demonstrate how this is accomplished by: